amitkumarusc/WaterContentEstimationInSoil/README.md

 # WaterContentEstimationInSoil
-This project aims to detect the water content in soil by doing image processing on the image and estimating the wet and dry pixels of that image.
+This project aims to detect the water content in soil by performing image processing on the image and estimating the wet and dry pixels of that image.
+An image of a wet soil patch will have more darker pixels(pixel values close to 255 in a grayscale image) as compared to a dry soil patch.
+The amount of darker pixels might vary according to the different types of soil.